ktorio/ktor-documentation/topics/sse_server.md

     }
 }
 ```

 Within the `sse` block, you define the handler for the specified path, represented by the [ServerSSESession]() class.
 The following functions and properties are available within the block:

-1. Use the `send` function to create and send a `ServerSentEvent` to the client.
+* Use the `send()` function to create and send a `ServerSentEvent` to the client.
-2. Use the `call` property to access the associated received `ApplicationCall` that originated the session.
+* Use the `call` property to access the associated received `ApplicationCall` that originated the session.
-3. (Optional) Use the `close` function to close the session and terminate the connection with the client.
-The `close` method is called automatically when all `send` operations are completed.
+* Use the `close()` function to close the session and terminate the connection with the client.
+The `close()` method is called automatically when all `send()` operations are completed.

-> It's important to note that closing the session using the `close` method does not send a termination event to the client.
+> It's important to note that closing the session using the `close()` function does not send a termination event to the client.
-> If you wish to send a specific event to signify the end of the SSE stream before closing the session, you can use the `send` function for it.
+> If you wish to send a specific event to signify the end of the SSE stream before closing the session, you can use the `send()` function for it.
+>
+{style="note"}

 ### Example: Handle a single session {id="handle-single-session"}